prindoll/dictionary/README.md

 2. Add more complex games.
 3. Optimize the word lookup algorithm.
 4. Use a database to store data.
-5. Integrate the application with API of Google Translate to translate paragraphs and whole documents.
-6. Integrate the application with API of Google Speech to Text to convert speech to text.
+5. Integrate the application with API of Google Speech to Text to convert speech to text.
-7. Improve the user interface.
+6. Improve the user interface.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.